Mekorot: Innovation & Digitization

 Mekorot uses advanced technologies such as IT & OT & through them implements a comprehensive digital transformation of processes, in favor of fast, efficient, & secure flow of professional-business information, beyond paperless online work, & protection against cyber & other attacks on critical infrastructures, like information infrastructure.
 Moreover, the company continues to implement innovative water technologies, i.e. the deployment of a fiberoptic network in its water piping, while carrying high speed communications throughout Israel.

 International Activities

 The "Abraham Agreements" signing opened a new business horizon for the company – in March 2021, Mekorot became the first government company in the infrastructure field operating in the Persian Gulf, signing a development contract with the Kingdom of Bahrain.
 In September 2021 the company completed the doubling of the water supply to the Kingdom of Jordan, & in April 2022 signed an agreement for the development of the water economy in Azerbaijan.
 Since then, the company signed agreements and memorandum of understandings in several countries, including France, Singapore, Morocco, Argentina, Chile and Italy.

+Water crisis in the Occupied Palestinian Territories

+Human rights organisations and international bodies frequently describe the Mekorot's role as a tool of water apartheid.
+In the Gaza War, Mekorot lines that provide nearly 70% of Gaza's drinking water have been periodically shut down, exacerbating a dire humanitarian crisis for approximately 1.2 million residents.

+In 1982, the West Bank water infrastructure controlled by the Israeli army was handed over to Mekorot.
+As of 2009, Mekorot operates some 42 wells in the West Bank, mainly in the Jordan Valley region, which mostly supply the Israeli settlements.
+The amount of water Mekorot can sell to the Palestinians is subject to approval of the Israeli authorities.
+Most of Mekorot's drillings in the West Bank are located in the Jordan Valley, where Palestinians ended up by 2008 drawing 44% less water than what they accessed before the Interim Agreement of 1995.
+Under those Oslo Accords Israel obtained 80% of the West Bank's waters, with the remaining 20% being Palestinian; a percentage which, however, did not concede the Palestinians any "ownership right".
+Of their agreed on allocation for 2011 of 138.5 MCM, Palestinians managed to extract only 87 MCM, given the difficulties in obtaining Israeli permits, and the shortfall caused by the drying up of half of Palestinian wells has to be partially offset by buying water from Israel, with the net effect that per capita Palestinian water use has declined 20%.

+Mekorot has complete infrastructure control in the West Bank and Gaza, it charges NIS 1.8 per cubic metre of water to Israelis, compared to an average of NIS 2.5 per cubic metre for Palestinians.
+Over 97.5% of water allocated by Mekorot in areas like the Jordan Valley is designated for settler agricultural use.